 Answering long answer questions requires a lot of preparation and a thorough understanding of the material.
 Make sure you identify what your professor is asking of you.
 Are you supposed to analyze?
 Compare?
 State your opinion?
 Explain?
 The first step is to really understand the questions before trying to answer; once that is achieved you can start to develop a plan which includes a thesis statement and supporting arguments.
 Don't hesitate to use sketches and diagrams to get your point across.
 Remember to be clear and concise.

-Multiple choice questions requre recognition of the correct material and test your memory and reasoning.
+Multiple choice questions require recognition of the correct material and test your memory and reasoning.
 Reviewing the material multiple times prior to the exam is key.
 The material tested could be definitions, theorems and key words as well as problem solving.
 If the correct answer doesn't immediately jump out at youl, eliminate those that are unlikely and go from there.
 Also, sometimes other questions can help you to answer a multiple choice question.

 Scheduling Time During Exams